Alexis Wangmene

-Alexis Mang-Ikri Wangmene (born March 1, 1989) is a Cameroonian professional basketball player who last played for FAP of the Basketball Africa League (BAL).
-He played college basketball for the Texas Longhorns and has represented the Cameroon national team.
+Alexis Mang-Ikri Wangmene (born March 1, 1989) is a Cameroonian former professional basketball player He played college basketball for the Texas Longhorns and has represented the Cameroon national team.

 Early life

 Wangmene was spotted by San Antonio Spurs general manager R. C. Buford at a Basketball Without Borders camp in his native Cameroon.
 Buford and his wife brought Wangmene to the United States and resettled him in San Antonio, where he played basketball and attended Central Catholic Marianist High School for two years.
 During his junior year at Central, the power forward was named to the TAPPS 6A All-State team.
 Following his junior year, Wangmene transferred to Blair Academy in New Jersey, from which he graduated in 2007.

 College career

 At Texas, Wangmene missed all but four games of his sophomore year with a knee injury.
 In May 2009, he received a medical redshirt because of the injury and had three years of eligibility remaining prior to the 2009–10 season.